Lawler-Research-Group/Lawler-Research-Group.github.io/_pages/people.md

   <img src="/assets/img/Gaurav_Gyawali.jpg" alt="Gaurav Gyawali" width="200"/>
   </div>
   <div>
-    {{ My research interest lies at the interesection of quantum computing and condensed matter physics.
+    My research interest lies at the interesection of quantum computing and condensed matter physics.
     I am interested in developing novel quantum algorithms for both near-term and fault-tolerant quantum devices to understand how complex and exotic behaviors in condensed matter systems emerge from simple interactions among the electrons.
 I am currently working on variational quantum eigensolver(VQE) based algorithms for near-term quantum computers.
 However, the long term vision is to reach fault-tolerant quantum era, which requires quantum error correction.
-I am also deeply interested in quantum error correction codes from the perspectives of both quantum computing and condensed matter.| markdownify }}
+I am also deeply interested in quantum error correction codes from the perspectives of both quantum computing and condensed matter <a href="gg454@cornell.edu">Email</a> <a href="www.gauravgyawali.com">Website</a>
   </div>
 </div>

  ## Pictures of us